clab/dynet/contrib/swig/README.md

 DyNet does a lot behind the scenes with C++ `std::vector<>`s.
 In Scala there are `IntVector`, `FloatVector`, `UnsignedVector`, and `ExpressionVector` classes that thinly wrap these C++ vectors.
-They all implemented `IndexedSeq` so that they're pretty easy to work with.
+They all implement `IndexedSeq` so that they're pretty easy to work with.

 Each has a `size: Int` constructor and a `values: Seq[_]` constructor.